 We were very excited to be a part of this year’s AFI Docs Film Festival this year.
 The five-day festival took place online this year, and for the 18th year, celebrated the best in documentary film, and featured over 50 films from 11 countries, exploring social and political issues in the U.S. and across the world.
-Check out the films that were featured here!
+Check out all the films in the line-up here!

-Our one-hour special, airing this July 10 on PBS, American Masters – UNLADYLIKE2020 – The Changemakers screened at the festival, which explores the accomplishments and challenges of five pioneering women who paved the way over 100 years ago in American activism and politics- using their voices and power to run for elected office, organize for civil rights, and fight for citizen and voting rights.
-Stay tuned on our website for more info on this one-hour special!
+Our one-hour special, airing July 10, 2020 on PBS, American Masters – UNLADYLIKE2020 – The Changemakers had its world premiere at the festival, exploring the accomplishments and challenges of five pioneering women who paved the way over 100 years ago in American activism and politics – using their voices and power to run for elected office, organize for civil rights, and fight for citizen and voting rights.

 You can catch a clip of this conversation, as well as other great talks with filmmakers throughout the festival in AFI’s Highlights from the Festival here!